Different Types Of Boilers [Explained] – Combi, System, Conventional Boilers & More

 We’re starting this guide, with a boiler type that’s not popular at all; back boilers (yuck!).

-Because if you have a back boiler, we’d advise switching and upgrading to a new central heating system, most likely one that incorporates a combi boiler.
+Because if you have a back boiler in your home, we’d advise switching and upgrading to a new central heating system, most likely one that incorporates a combi boiler.

 What Is A Back Boiler?